Silverhza/Toefl/Online/Writting/tf课堂作文.md

 In conclusion, reading news with different  point of view is better with respect to  expansion of knowledge horizon and the more chances to make friends.

+让步转折：

+Admittedly, some people may argue that teacher can not be both effective in teaching and liked by student.
+Since most students feel disgusted with excessive learning pressure, a teacher assigns too much homework  will definitely not be welcomed by students.
+However, they ignore the fact that there are a lot of approaches to solve this problem.
+First, telling students that teacher assigning so many homework is a manifestation of responsibility so that students can understand the teacher’s behavior.
+Second, despite of the great study pressure, teachers can reward outstanding students to encourage them so that they will not feel ddistressed to finish their academic burden.
+Therefore, being both effective and welcomed is not hard for teachers.